-We offer places for 15 mini-pupils during June and July each year with applications closing at the end of February.
-Applications should be addressed to Owain Thomas QC.
-We also run an assessed mini-pupillage scheme aimed at students from less advantaged backgrounds.
-Full details are at www.1cor.com.
+We offer two mini-pupillages; traditional and assessed.
+We offer places for 15 mini-pupils during June and July each year with applications closing at the end of February for our traditional mini-pupillage.
+We also run assessed mini-pupillage scheme aimed at students from less advantaged backgrounds.
+Full details are at www.1cor.com/careers.

 Each pupil receives an annual award of £55,000 paid as a £27,500 grant in the first six months and as £27,500 of guaranteed earnings in the second six.
 We also fund all necessary training courses for pupils.
 Pupils may draw down up to 20% of the award in advance to assist in funding their BPTC.

 The public law Bar spans the full range of administrative, public and constitutional law.

 Civil law encompasses a very broad range of legal issues, including those relating to contract, tort, probate and trusts.